Cossack, Western Australia: History

 In May 1863, Walter Padbury landed his stock at the mouth of the Harding River near the present site of Cossack.
 Cossack was first known as Tien Tsin, after the barque that carried Padbury and his party.
 The ship that brought the state's governor, Frederick Weld, in December 1871 was named HMS Cossack, and the town adopted this name in 1872 (officially 1873).
 Cossack was the first port in the North West, and was critical to the development of the pastoral industry in the region.

+In the 1880s numerous Chinese men were recruited from Singapore under contract to work as shepherds.
+Chin Ah Quan also ran a small store, purchasing goods from Singapore via coastal steamers such as the Natal.

 The harbour serving the town, formerly known as Tien Tsin Harbour, was later renamed Port Walcott.

 Pearling

 In 1866 the town of Roebourne was declared, and the pearling industry began in the region.
 Cossack was the birthplace of Western Australia’s pearling industry and was the home of the colony’s pearling fleet until the 1880s.
 Many small boats off the Port Walcott coast dived for pearl shell during the 1860s using Aboriginal labour, including women and children.
 By early 1869, there were 14 small vessels pearling in the area, with an average crew of three Europeans and six Aboriginal people.
 By the early 1870s up to 80 luggers were operating in the area.
 The pearling industry also attracted a large Asian population.
 By 1895, there were 989 Malays and 493 Aboriginal people employed on 57 vessels at Cossack.
 The high number of Asians in the industry, including Japanese and Chinese as well as Malay, led to the establishment of an Asian quarter known as "Chinatown".

 In 1881 a cyclone damaged the town, and every pearling vessel then operating either foundered or was beached.
 In 1885, 44 vessels were operating out of Cossack.
 In that year a parliamentary select committee recommended the closure of several pearling banks in the area due to depletion.
 In 1886, the main pearling industry moved to Broome.

 In the 1920s there was still a Japanese shop in Cossack, run by pearling brothers Jiro and T. Muramats.